Ziya1701/Sales-Dashboard/README.md

-Sales Dashboard and 15-Day Sales Forecasting.
+# Sales Dashboard and 15-Day Sales Forecasting.
+## Objective
 To analyze supermarket sales data using data analysis and time-series techniques, and to create an interactive Power BI dashboard that provides clear insights and accurate 15-day sales forecasting.